Typebulb FAQ

 CodeYesYesDefault.
 Sees code, HTML, CSS, notes, truncated data, errors, and logs.

-AskYesNoSame context as Code, but when you just want discuss, not edit code.
+AskYesNoSame context as Code, but when you just want to discuss, not edit code.

 ChatNoNoGeneral conversation, unrelated to your bulb.